 The best way to overcome this problem is, of course, to choose a VPN that is working well in China!

-Free VPNs for China
+Best Free VPNs for China

+We recommend that you NEVER use a free VPN.
+They are normally a serious risk to your security and privacy or simply don’t work.
 Maintaining a VPN that works in China implies a significant financial expense, and therefore you should ask where the VPN is getting this money from.

 My recommendation is that you should carefully examine any VPN of this type before installing it, as in many cases, it will install other things, such as programs that display ads while you are browsing, programs that store your browsing data to sell it to third parties or programs that use your computer as a server (your laptop and your Internet connection will work much more slowly).
 Plus, in the worst case, they are simply viruses or malware.

 Given that they only a few USD a month, there is no doubt that the best option is to buy a decent VPN.

 If I haven’t convinced you, this article gives some recommendations on free VPNs for China.